U.S. Route 99: US Route 99W (California)

-US 99W in California ran from Red Bluff, where it diverged from highway 99E, and headed to Sacramento.
+US 99W in California ran from Sacramento, where it diverged from highway 99E, to Red Bluff.
 This section of the highway ran through towns such as Corning, Orland, Willows, Artois, Williams, and Maxwell.
 This section of the highway runs parallel with current day Interstate 5.

 US Route 99E (California)

-US 99E in California ran from Red Bluff, where it split with highway 99W and merged with California State Route 36, then split and headed south to Sacramento.
+US 99E in California ran from Sacramento to Red Bluff and was partially concurrent to California State Route 36.
 This section of the highway ran through towns such as Chico, Durham, Richvale, and Yuba City.
 This section of the highway is currently used as part of California's State Route 99.

 US Route 99W (Oregon)

 US 99W in Oregon ran from Junction City, where it diverged from highway 99E, to Portland.
 The US designation was redesignated as Oregon Route 99W in 1972.
 In 1994, Oregon 99W was truncated to Interstate 5 in Tigard at Exit 294.
 As such, highways 99W and 99E no longer converge.